PepperGroup/.github/profile/README.md

 `fix`: Resolving an issue or bug in the code

+`hard-code`: When a content section is hard-coded into a template versus editable from the back end

+`important`: If `!important` was deployed

+`magic-numbers`: When a specific pixel value is used for load-bearing development, not great practice, and good to flag

 `refactor`: Improving code without changing functionality

 `style`: Code formatting (whitespace, indentation, &c.)